 We face unprecedented circumstances.
 Lives and livelihoods are at stake.
 This realization can unsettle and even frighten you.
 Help ease your mind by familiarizing yourself with the financial ramifications of contracting the virus.
 Make sure you have an emergency fund that would help you cover your living expenses if you got sick or lost your job because of the coronavirus pandemic.

 Check with your health insurance plan to see how much a hospital stay or emergency room visit could cost you.
 Determine if you have enough savings to cover a hospital stay.
 If you don’t have enough money on hand, you may consider getting a personal loan.
-Make sure you compare several of the top personal loans to make sure you get the best rates and terms available.
+Different personal loans come with different rates, fees and requirements, make sure you compare several of the top personal loans to make sure you get the best rates and terms available.
+Check out what the best personal loans are to ensure that you choose the best option for you.

 Also follow the CDC guidelines for helping to slow the spread of the virus.
 This includes practicing good hygiene, avoiding social gatherings, and unnecessary travel.
 Additionally, stay away from nursing and retirement homes and long-term facilities.